chevereto/v3-docs/get-started/post-install.md

 | e      | Admin email    |
 | x      | Admin password |

-### HTTP setup

-* Go to `/install` and submit the installation form.

 ## Background jobs (V3.18+)

 Background tasks needs to be executed by running a [cron](../setup/system/requirements.md#cron).

 ::: danger
 Don't forget to provide the cron executing to fullfil the application background jobs.
-If this is not configured Chevereto won't remove expired images, check for updates, process external storage deletes and more.
+If this is not configured Chevereto won't remove expired images, check for updates, process external storage deletes and run maintenance tasks.
 :::

 ## Setup email